Tenderly/hardhat-tenderly/packages/tenderly-hardhat/README.md

 ## More verification approaches
 You can also verify your contracts via exposed API calls.
 Although this is not recommended, you can fill the request and call some of the following methods:
 - `verifyMultiCompilerAPI(request: TenderlyVerifyContractsRequest)`
-- `verifyForkAPI(request: TenderlyForkContractUploadRequest)`
+- `verifyForkMultiCompilerAPI(request: TenderlyVerifyContractsRequest)`

-For more information on how to use these methods, you can check our their javadocs.
+For more information on how to use these methods, you can check out their javadocs.

 # Troubleshooting
 If you are having trouble with the plugin and want to contact support, you can run the deploy script with the following ```--verbose``` flag as so: